LycoCompletions/lycocompletions.github.io/README.md

 - Punch action fields

 Filters update the KPI cards, charts, and Systems Progress table.
 The Reset action returns the report to the complete unfiltered dataset.

 ## Browser Persistence

-The application uses browser storage for convenience:
+The application uses browser storage for convenience; no data leaves the browser:

 - IndexedDB stores parsed workbook data
 - localStorage stores the job name

-Browser storage is scoped to the site origin.
-Data stored under a local Live Server address will not automatically appear under a GitHub Pages address or another domain.

 Removing and re-uploading a file forces it to pass through the current parser and schema logic again.
 This is useful after parser or normalisation changes.